OpenFAST/openfast/docs/source/working.rst

    - using `CalcSteady=False`, the user prescribes the times where linearization is to occur using `NLinTimes` and `LinTimes` (it is the responsibility of the user to provide times where the system is in equilibrium or at a periodic steady state, i.e. sufficiently long time);
      - `CalcSteady=True` (recommended approach), OpenFAST will automatically start the linearization when the system is at a periodic steady state (based on given tolerance `TrimTol`) and will perform `NLinTimes` linearizations over a rotor revolution.
 When a controller is used the option `CalcSteady` will also adjust the controller inputs (either Pitch, Yaw, or Generator Torque, based on the input `TrimCase`) such as to reach the rotational speed indicated by the initial condition.
 The `TrimGain` and `TrimTol` might need to be adjusted.
+`Twr_Kdmp` and `Bld_Kdmp` can be used to add damping to the tower and blades during the steady-state calculation.
+These may be helpful to speed up the steady-state calculation and may be necessary if the tower and/or blades are otherwise unstable.
+Once the steady-state solution is found. `Twr_Kdmp` and `Bld_Kdmp` will not impact the linearization results (i..e., the linear solution will not have extra tower and blade damping).

 4. Chose the number of linearizations.
-For a standstill case, `NLinTimes=1`, for a rotating case, if the equilibrium point is periodic, it is recommended to use `NLinTimes=36`, otherwise `NLinTimes=1`.
+For a standstill case, `NLinTimes=1`, for a rotating case, if the equilibrium point is periodic, it is recommended to use `NLinTimes=36` (corresponding to on linearization every 10-degrees of azimuth rotation), otherwise `NLinTimes=1`.
 If `CalcSteady=False` and the user sets `NLinTimes=36`, the user needs to set `LinTimes` with values that corresponds to the rotor being at 36 unique azimuthal position based on the rotor speed.

-5. For a typical linearization, the user may set `LinInputs=1`, `LinOutputs=1`, `LinOutJac=False`, `LinOutMod=False`, `Twr_Kdmp=0`, `Bld_Kdmp=0` (see the OpenFAST input file documentation).
+5. For a typical linearization, the user may set `LinInputs=0`, `LinOutputs=0`, `LinOutJac=False`, `LinOutMod=False`, `Twr_Kdmp=0`, `Bld_Kdmp=0` (see the OpenFAST input file documentation).
+   Setting `LinInputs = LinOutputs = 0` avoids generating the B, C, and D matrices (no inputs and outputs).
    The standard set of linearization inputs inherent in the linearized system are available when `LinInputs=1`.
 This includes e.g. collective blade pitch.
-With `LinOutputs = 1`, every output various `OutList` sections of each module are included in the linearized system.
+With `LinOutputs = 1`, the outputs of the `OutList` sections of each module are included in the linearized system.
 For instance, `GenSpeed` can be included by including `GenSpeed` in the `OutList` of ElastoDyn.
 Linearization about all the inputs and outputs of OpenFAST set `LinInputs=2`, `LinOutputs=2`, at the expense of having large output files.

 6. Run OpenFAST on this `.fst` file.
 OpenFAST will display a message when it is performing each individual linearization, and individual files with the `.lin` extension will be written to disk.